 Make money from Matched Betting (full guide)

-The result is this guide, where I'll share the exact steps with you too, including screenshots and a free oddsmatcher tool.
+The result is this guide, where I'll share the exact steps with you too.
+It includes screenshots and a free oddsmatcher tool.
 You must be over 18.

 Why should I trust this guide?

-What I'm teaching you here is a completely legal, tried-and-tested method called 'matched betting’.
-It basically allows you to turn the tables on the bookmakers to extract their free bet offers.
+What I'm teaching you here is a completely legal, tried-and-tested method called 'matched betting'.
+Matched betting allows you to turn the tables on the bookmakers to extract their free bet offers.

 What is Matched Betting?

-Matched betting is a way of squeezing out the many free bets offered by bookmakers.
-All the bookies promote these offers (especially during big sporting events) to entice new gamblers to place bets with them.
+Matched betting is a technique that mathematically generates a profit from free bet promotions offered by betting companies.
+Almost all bookmakers advertise these offers to entice new customers to place bets with them.

-Firstly, you don't need to know all the betting terminology if you follow the steps below, but it's important that you know two types of bet which allow matched betting to work:
+Firstly, you don't need to know all the betting terminology if you follow the steps below.
+But it's important you know two types of bet which allow matched betting to work:

 A 'back' bet